-Law is a demanding subject discipline that will provide pupils with a broad knowledge of issues in society, history and in law.
-It would be of interest to pupils who wish to follow law into higher education.
+It will provide pupils with a broad knowledge of issues in society, history and in law.
+It would be of interest to pupils who have an interest in and enthusiasm for the law and may wish to follow law into higher education.